ModelCitizenPS3/ps3linux-hugo-website/README.md

 This site is hosted on my web server and currently resides in a temporary "development" directory located here: [www.ps3linux.net/devel](http://www.ps3linux.net/devel).

 Feel free to check up on my progress.
-Hopefully I will have to new site ready to publish and replace my crappy old site very soon.
+Hopefully I will have the new site ready to publish and replace my crappy old site very soon.